lupyuen/lupyuen.github.io/src/expander.md

               (uintptr_t)&priv->cb[CONFIG_IOEXPANDER_NPINS - 1]);
 ```

-The function accepts a __Callback Handle__ that's returned when we attach an Interrupt Handler Callback. [(See this)](https://lupyuen.github.io/articles/expander#appendix-attach-gpio-interrupt)
+The function accepts a __Callback Handle__ that's returned when we attach an Interrupt Callback. [(See this)](https://lupyuen.github.io/articles/expander#appendix-attach-gpio-interrupt)

 We disable the __Specific GPIO Interrupt__ for the GPIO...